LineageOS/lineage_wiki/_includes/templates/recovery_install_odin.md

     * In the menu that pops up, select the newly downloaded custom recovery `.tar` or `.tar.md5`.
     {% include alerts/tip.html content="The filename may very depending on your device, and the version of your custom recovery." %}
 11. A blue transfer bar will appear on the device showing the recovery image being flashed.
+    {% include alerts/tip.html content="The device will continue to display `Downloading...
+Do not turn off target!!` even after the process is complete.
+When the status message in the top left of the devices's display reports the process is complete, you may proceed." %}
 12. Unplug the USB cable from your device.
 13. Manually reboot into recovery, this may require pulling the device's battery out and putting it back in, or if you have a non-removable battery, press the Volume Down + Power buttons for 8~10 seconds until the screen turns black & release the buttons *immediately* when it does, then boot to recovery:
     * {{ device.recovery_boot }}